osmesirius-ship-it/DAX_DA13-DA13x2/docs/INTEGRATION.md

 - **Execution loop**: Each layer receives the previous output, applies its role-specific prompt, and returns a stabilized string.
 The final output is emitted only after all layers are stable.

 ## Minimal Overlay Snippet (Browser / WebView)
 Embed this in any HTML surface to run the full stack.
 Replace `YOUR_XAI_API_KEY` with a secret provided via environment injection or server-side templating.
+Layer prompts are pulled from `config/layers.json`, so you can adjust governance per domain without touching code.

 ```html
 <div id="dax-overlay">